rymanderson/drone_awe/README.md

 ## Usage

+### Basic Usage

-Base functionality is achieved by following the following format:
+Base functionality is achieved by running the following:

 ```python3
 import drone_awe